This post was created in collaboration with citizenM hotel, Shoreditch.

-Let me just put it out there, I really love Shoreditch but I wouldn’t want to live there.
-I’m happy in the quieter, less hip part of town I call home, a sleepier area of South West London that offers me an escape from the city.
-I do, however, spend an inordinate amount of time in the East as there are so many creative businesses and start-ups based there.
-It’s also one of my favourite areas of London for eating, drinking and shopping (I’m not so much into clubbing these days but there’s that too).
 A little wander down Redchurch Street will give you a good idea of what the area has to offer, independent boutiques sit side-by-side with cafés and pop-ups.
-Hackney is still one of the poorest areas of London and was once a fairly cheap area of London to live, this brought a lot of creatives to Shoreditch, starting studios and opening shops, as well as cafés and restaurants.
-It’s these entrepreneurs that have made the area so desirable to me but also larger brands (trying to get in on the buzz).
-But I like the fact that even these guys are offering a curation of their product that appeals to the more affluent residents of the area.
+Hackney is still one of the poorest boroughs in London and was once a fairly cheap area of London to live, this brought a lot of creatives to Shoreditch, starting studios and opening shops, as well as cafés and restaurants.
+It’s these entrepreneurs that have made the area so desirable to me but also larger brands (getting in on the buzz).
+I like the fact that even these guys are offering a curation of their products that would appeal to the more affluent residents of the area.

-There’s a really creative vibe to the hotel that’s very reflective of the area, it feels buzzy but chilled.
-For once I wasn’t rushing from one meeting to another but got to relax into holiday mood.
-It’s funny what a small suitcase and the lack of a laptop will do to help you let go.
-I saw it as a chance to spend some quality time with the hubby, show him some of my favourite spots, enjoy a coffee together and do a spot of shopping (for both of us).
+There’s a really creative vibe to the hotel that’s reflective of the area, it feels buzzy but chilled.
+For once, I wasn’t rushing from one meeting to another and got to relax.
+It’s funny what a small suitcase and no laptop will do to help you let go.
+I saw it as a chance to spend some quality time with the hubby, show him some of my favourite spots, enjoy a coffee together and do a spot of shopping.